 Sky Stream’s user interface, which is identical to the one on Sky Glass, is all about personalisation and recommendations.

-Unlike Sky Q, with Stream you can’t record content locally on the device itself – instead, most of the content is streamed on-demand, either from Sky or one of the 3rd party apps – so you’re taken to BBC iPlayer, ITVX, Netflix, etc.
+Unlike Sky Q, with Stream, you can’t record content locally on the device itself.
+Instead, most of the content is streamed on-demand, either from Sky or one of the third-party apps, so you’re taken to BBC iPlayer, ITVX, Netflix, etc.

 Some content can also be recorded to the cloud – mainly sports – but for most of the content, you’re dependent on the show/film still being available online, instead of having it reside on your local hard drive.

-Everything on Stream revolves around the Playlist – a watchlist that you can add programmes and films to, from Sky’s channels as well as from 3rd party streaming services.
+Everything on Stream revolves around the Playlist – a watchlist to which you can add programmes and films from Sky’s channels as well as from 3rd party streaming services.

 There’s also a global search, that lets you search (by voice, via the remote) among all the streaming services supported on the device – so if you say “Tom Holland“, you’ll see his films on Sky, Prime Video, Netflix, etc. – and you can then jump straight to them, if you have the right subscription.